-Second Schedule
+Second Schedule — First Variation Agreement

+[s.
+2]

+[Heading amended: No. 19 of 2010 s.
+4.]

 THIS AGREEMENT is made the Second day of November, 1977 BETWEEN THE HONOURABLE SIR CHARLES WALTER MICHAEL COURT O.B.E., M.L.A.
 Premier of the State of Western Australia acting for and on behalf of the said State and its instrumentalities (hereinafter called “the State”) of the first part AGNEW CLOUGH LIMITED a company incorporated under the Companies Act 1961 of the said State and having its registered office therein at 22 Mount Street, Perth (hereinafter called “the Company” which expression will include its successors and permitted assigns) of the second part and MT.
 DEMPSTER MINING PTY.
 LTD. a company incorporated under the Companies Act 1961 of the said State and having its registered office therein at 22 Mount Street, Perth (hereinafter called “Mt.
 Dempster” which expression will include its successors and assigns) of the third part.

 WHEREAS the parties are the parties to and desire to amend the agreement between them dated the 14th day of November, 1974 referred to in section 2 of the Wundowie Charcoal Iron Industry Sale Agreement Act 1974 of the State of Western Australia (which agreement is hereinafter referred to as “the principal agreement”).